-Essentially, the attending physician statement (APS) is a report from a doctor or medical facility that either has treated or is currently treating someone that is seeking life insurance.
+Essentially, the attending physician statement (APS) is a report from a doctor or medical facility that either has treated or is currently treating someone who is seeking life insurance.

 What Exactly Is Your Attending Physician Statement?

-The attending physician statement is one of the most difficult and time consuming requirements needed when applying life insurance, but it is also the most sound and proven form of additional background information.
+The attending physician statement is one of the most difficult and time-consuming requirements needed when applying for life insurance, but it is also the most sound and proven form of additional background information.

 Since the statement can only be written when the doctor has the free time to do so, it can often be weeks or a month for this information to arrive.
 Once it does, then it can take quite a bit of time to verify for use in the overall medical information history of the person applying life insurance or other policies.